Alexandercheng-rsch/ACO/README.md

 ## Problem Statement

-The **Capacitated Vehicle Routing Problem (CVRP)** is a critical NP-hard optimization challenge faced by logistics companies like Amazon.
+The **Capacitated Vehicle Routing Problem (CVRP)** is a critical NP-hard optimisation challenge faced by logistics companies like Amazon.
 The problem involves:

 - Finding optimal routes for a fleet of vehicles
 - Delivering goods from a central depot to multiple customers